mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Menu/File/index.md

 ### Factory Settings:

-Setting 1
+*Setting 1*

-Development will reset all your host and server settings back to default, including setting your Apache ports back to       8888, 8890, 8889, and your Apache User/MySQL User to username/username.
+Setting 1 will reset all your host and server settings back to default, including setting your Apache ports back to       8888, 8890, 8889, and your Apache User/MySQL User to username/username.

-Setting 2
+*Setting 2*

-Live will reset all your host and server settings back to default, including setting your ports back to 80, 440, 3306,      and your Apache User/MySQL User to www/mysql.
+Setting 2 will reset all your host and server settings back to default, including setting your ports back to 80, 440, 3306, and your Apache User/MySQL User to www/mysql.

 *  **Backup…:**